 - Alternative therapy.
-Many parents consider alternative therapy to complement other treatment options.
+Many parents consider alternative therapy to complement other support options.
 In some cases, risks may outweigh the benefits.
 Discuss alternative therapies with your child’s pediatrician.

 The outlook for children with ASD can vary greatly by individual.
 Some children may go on to live relatively independent lives.
 Others may require continued assistance throughout their lives.

 Early detection of ASD is very important.
-The earlier ASD is diagnosed, the sooner treatment can begin.
-This can be vital in making sure a child gets the treatment they need to improve their symptoms and quality of life.
+The earlier ASD is diagnosed, the sooner support can begin.
+This can be vital in making sure a child gets the support they need to improve their symptoms and quality of life.

 If your child has symptoms of ASD, make an appointment with their pediatrician.
 They’ll help combine your experiences, their observations, and available screening tools to determine if your child needs additional evaluation by a specialist.